Syria "likely" to have used chemical weapons, says UK

 Syria's foreign ministry said Damascus was convinced by the "the firm Russian stance which is based on the U.N. principles of non-interference in internal affairs or the threat to use force against the safety of any state".

-Israel has asked Russia not to sell Syria an advanced air defense system which would help Assad fend off foreign military intervention as he battles a more than two-year-old rebellion.
+Israel has asked Russia not to sell Syria an advanced air defence system which would help Assad fend off foreign military intervention as he battles a more than two-year-old rebellion.

 "We have raised objections to this (sale) with the Russians, and the Americans have too," an Israeli official told Reuters.